Faker (gamer): International shortcomings (2018–2022)

-After the 2019 season, SK Telecom T1 underwent a rebranding and became simply known as T1.
+After the 2019 season, SK Telecom T1 underwent a rebrand and became known simply as T1.
 In February 2020, T1 announced that Faker had renewed his contract with the organization for three years, and as part of the deal, Faker also became a co-owner of T1 Entertainment and Sports, taking on a player-executive role.
 On March 5, 2020, during the 2020 LCK season, Faker became the first player to secure 2,000 kills in the LCK.
 At that point, Faker had a career win rate of 67.4% in the LCK, with 357 wins and 173 losses.
 In April 2020, he surpassed Go "Score" Dong-bin for the most games played in the LCK, reaching a total of 545 games.
 Faker and T1 went on to win the 2020 LCK Spring finals against Gen.G, marking Faker's ninth LCK championship.
-However, in the Summer Split starting in July 2020, Faker was predominantly benched in favor of Lee "Clozer" Ju-hyeon, who had recently turned 17.
+However, in the Summer Split starting in July 2020, Faker was often benched in favor of Lee "Clozer" Ju-hyeon, who had recently turned 17.
 In the playoffs, Faker was subbed in for the second game against Afreeca Freecs, but ultimately, T1 was eliminated from the competition.
 In the LCK regional qualifier for the 2020 World Championship, Faker returned to the starting roster.
 T1 defeated Afreeca Freecs in the semifinals but lost to Gen.G in the finals, failing to qualify for the World Championship.

-In the 2021 LCK Spring Split, Faker elected to bench himself for three weeks following T1's loss to DRX on February 19.
-Recognizing his own underwhelming performance, Faker stated that he needed time off to regroup and improve.
+In the 2021 LCK Spring Split, Faker elected to bench himself for three weeks following T1's loss to DRX on February 19, stating that he needed time off to improve.
 He returned to the starting roster on March 13, 2021, and secured a victory over Gen.G.
 In the Spring Split playoffs, T1 faced Gen.G in the semifinals but ended up losing the series.
 In the Summer Split, T1 reached the playoff finals, where they ultimately lost to DWG KIA to finish in second place.
 In the LCK Regional Finals, T1 defeated Hanwha Life Esports, securing their place in the 2021 World Championship group stage.
-As T1 prepared for the group stage of the World Championship, Faker stood as the most experienced player on the team, having competed in over 150 games between MSI and Worlds, compared to his teammates, who collectively had played 65 games in international competitions.
-T1 finished at the top of their group and advanced made it to the semifinals, where they were defeated by DWG KIA.
+As T1 prepared for the group stage of the World Championship, Faker was now the most experienced player on the team, having competed in over 150 games between MSI and Worlds, compared to his teammates, who collectively had played 65 games in international competitions.
+T1 finished at the top of their group and advanced made it to the semifinals, where they were defeated 2–by DWG KIA.